Overview

 If you use Greenhouse, we automatically enable any stages with interviews that need scheduling.

-For a video walkthrough of how to configure a job for scheduling, watch from the 2 minutes 35 seconds mark of Gem Scheduling How-to: Configuring job stage settings.
+For a video walkthrough of how to configure a job for scheduling, watch from the 2 minutes 35 seconds mark of Gem Scheduling How-to: Configuring job stage settings (10 min).
+It covers setting scheduling defaults, and configuring advanced settings like email templates, shared scheduling calendars, calendar events, and workflow settings.

 For more details on how to add interviewers to a particular interview, see our Gem Scheduling: Interviewer seats and interviewer pools article.